frederic-perez/AmE-dictionary/data/idioms.md

 __Trojan horse__ :two::hammer:
 __trot out__
 __trouble is__ _Trouble is, that man is my last hope._
+__true believer__ One who passionately supports a cause or concept.
 __true blue__ :dart: Loyal and steadfast. _Her true-blue fans have continued to support her, even during this scandal._
 __true enough__ _It was true enough._
 __true story__